 After your new cold leads become familiar with your product, a portion of them will move on to the second stage – consideration.

-The second stage of your campaign is consideration.
+The second stage of your campaign is a consideration.
 It is when your leads look deeper into your product’s specifics and maybe even compare it to your competitors’ products.

 Some say the second stage is when your lead nurturing strategy starts to yield results.
 At this stage, you’ll want to use tools like drip email marketing campaigns, social media, and other engaging content to tempt a purchase.